 Over the years, Holly became well known on social media for comedically capturing the day-to-day adventures of raising her typical and special needs children.
 While her laugh-out-loud stories always cleverly captured the humor and personality of each of her children, the real life challenges of raising her special needs family was always present.
 In 2015, Holly began formally sharing these stories in a local magazine column as well as on her blog: Sockpants & Super Heroes (a common theme throughout her writing.)
 Looking for a wider platform to share the experiences of special needs parenting, Holly began recording ISAAC's Autism in the Wild Podcast in the Fall of 2018.

 Holly found love and married her husband John Goodman in early 2020.
-Together they continues to be strong community advocates while operating one of the most successful autism organizations in the region that brings hope and inspiration to thousands of individuals and parents in the region touched by autism.
+Together they and their children continue to be strong community advocates while operating one of the most successful autism organizations in the region that brings hope and inspiration to thousands of individuals and parents in the region touched by autism.

 (left to right: Kelly, Trevor, Holly, Tyler, Caleb)